HugoDerave/ApexLegendsAPI/README.md

 **SUPPORT US !** Support us on Patreon to keep this API free. https://www.patreon.com/apexlegendsstatus

-**Update on 1st April**
-API will now return proper HTTP code according to result (410: Wrong platform.
-405: Unexpected error.
-404: Player not found.
-403: API key not found)

-**Update on 23rd March**
-Endpoints have been updated.
-If you're using the API, please consider changing them  before 4th April.

 # Apex Legends News API
 See news-api.md for info.